sg893052/sonic-buildimage/copp/SONiC_CoPP.md

 | Syntax | SONiC(config-classifier)# [**no**] **match protocol** *TRAP_ID* |
 | Arguments | ***TRAP_ID***: See [trap_id_map](https://github.com/Azure/sonic-swss/blob/cdffff315f10f79d4f68668540cb80c32d84c9ea/orchagent/copporch.cpp#L39) and user_trap_id_map for valid values.
 Some examples include arp, bgp, lacp, lldp, ip2me.
 This is a mandatory field.

-**Note**: Modifying match conditions while the CoPP classifier is assigned to the system CoPP policy will cause service disruption to all traps assigned to the CoPP classifier (The COPP_TABLE entry will be removed, modified, and added back to APP_DB)
+**Note**: Only user created CoPP classifier match conditions be added and removed.
+The system CoPP classifier match conditions cannot be modified.

-**Note**: A protocol trap ID may only be added to a single CoPP classifier <mark>**(TODO: custom CVL logic to check this? or release note as invalid configuration).**</mark>
+**Note**: A protocol trap ID may only be added to a single user CoPP classifier.
+Adding a protocol trap ID to multiple user CoPP classifiers is user configuration error and can result in undefined behavior.

 Example config and corresponding entry written into the COPP_TRAP in CONFIG_DB
 ```